swapnilg915/Twitter_sentiment_analysis-Analytics_Vidya/readme.md

 Rank - 30 / 6700

 Requirements -
-python 2\n
+python 2
-Sklearn\n
-numpy\n
-pandas\n
+Sklearn
+numpy
+pandas

 command to train and run the model => python svc_sentiment_analyzer.py

 steps

-step 1 - Read dataset uing pandas\n
-step 2 - Remove special characters and punctuations like ?, ' " # @. lower the case of all tweets.\n
+step 1 - Read dataset uing pandas step 2 - Remove special characters and punctuations like ?, ' " # @. lower the case of all tweets.
-step 3 - Remove stopwords. the package used here is many_stop_words which conatins approximately 950 english stopwords.\n step 4 - Lemmatize the tweets to reduce the dimensionality.
-Lemmatizer used here is NLTK's WordNetLemmatizer.\n step 5 - convert text tweets to features using TF-IDF.
-(Train and Test)\n step 6 - Train the classifier.\n step 7 - Predict the test labels (unseen tweets) using trained model.\n step 8 - store the predicted labels in csv file using pandas, for submission.\n
+step 3 - Remove stopwords. the package used here is many_stop_words which conatins approximately 950 english stopwords. step 4 - Lemmatize the tweets to reduce the dimensionality.
+Lemmatizer used here is NLTK's WordNetLemmatizer. step 5 - convert text tweets to features using TF-IDF.
+(Train and Test) step 6 - Train the classifier. step 7 - Predict the test labels (unseen tweets) using trained model. step 8 - store the predicted labels in csv file using pandas, for submission.